mcfnord/rml/src/busto.md

 <sup>12</sup> Lindquist’s personal attorney attended the meeting by telephone.
 <sup>13</sup> Adams’ office was physically located at the PCSD.
-<sup>14</sup> Robnett recalled that Vansccy, to his credit, “stood up to Lindquist” and said, “If Adams says it’s privileged, then it is.”
+<sup>14</sup> Robnett recalled that Vanscoy, to his credit, “stood up to Lindquist” and said, “If Adams says it’s privileged, then it is.”
 <sup>15</sup> _See also_, "Lindquist Involvement in Deputy Investigation at Center of Phone Records Case", Tacoma News Tribune, June 10, 2015.